core-wg/resource-directory/draft-ietf-core-resource-directory.md

 | Presence sensor | ps_R2-4-015_door  | /ps  |  tag:example.com,2020:p-sensor  |
 {: #endpoint title='RD identifiers'}

-It is assumed that the CT knows the RD's address, and has performed URI discovery on it that returned a response like the one in the {{discovery}} example.
+It is assumed that the CT has performed RD discovery and has received a response like the one in the {{discovery}} example.

 The CT inserts the endpoints of the luminaries and the sensor in the RD using the registration base URI parameter (base) to specify the interface address: